 Funny or Die: Best Streaming Service for Comedy Fans

 Funny or Die started life as a platform for sharing chuckle-worthy videos online, but in the last few years, it's expanded to become one of the premier comedy sites on the Web.
 Funny or Die hosts one-off videos, ongoing series and a rotating cast of celebrity guest stars, from Bill Nye to Jennifer Lawrence to Samuel L. Jackson.
-With offbeat hits such as Drunk History, Donald Trump's The Art of the Deal and Gay of Thrones (a decidedly LGBT-friendly take on the popular George R.R.
+With offbeat hits like Drunk History and Gay of Thrones (a decidedly LGBT-friendly take on the popular George R.R.
 Martin mythos), Funny or Die will not fuel your latest streaming marathon session, but it might have you in stitches a few times per day.

 Twitch: Best Streaming Service for Gamers

 Back in the day, watching video games was reserved for the unfortunate player without his or her own controller, but now it's a pastime on par with gaming itself.
 Twitch is the most popular game-broadcasting service out there, and you can find thousands of streams at any given time.
 Whether you want to watch live eSports broadcasts of League of Legends or casual playthroughs of single-player adventures, Twitch should be your first stop.
 You can even find gaming talk shows with expert commentators, and follow famous Let's Play personalities as they game in real time.

 - Great selection

 - Free to watch anything

 - Not many long-form videos